decoutkhanqindev/decoutkhanqindev/README.md

-# Yes sir!
+# 💫 Yes sir!
 My name is Minh Khanq!!!
-# 💫About Me :
 - 🌱 I’m currently learning everything about mobile platforms.
 - ⚡ Fun fact: We are not the same, but we are developers!!!